-- v.
-The School shall maintain student records in accordance with all other New Mexico public records retention requirements. - vi.
-The School shall allow the Commission and the Department to visit each school site at any reasonable time. - vii.
+- The School shall be nonsectarian in its charter school programs, enrollment policies and employment practices and all other operations.
+Attachment G, incorporated herein by reference, states the School's enrollment policies and procedures. - The School shall comply with all federal and state laws relating to the education of children with disabilities. - The School shall comply with applicable federal, state and local rules, regulations and statutes relating to health, safety, civil rights and insurance. - iv.
+The School shall, in accordance with the Compulsory School Attendance Act, maintain records to document daily student attendance and shall make such records available for inspection upon request of the Commission and the Department.
+The School shall comply with the number of overall instructional hours required by statute, based on the grade levels served, which may be verified through budget reporting. - The School shall maintain student records in accordance with all other New Mexico public records retention requirements. - The School shall allow the Commission and the Department to visit each school site at any reasonable time. - vii.
 The School shall allow the Commission and the Department to conduct financial, program or compliance audits and shall hold open for inspection all records, documents and files relating to any activity or program provided by the School relating to the School.
 All books, accounts, reports, files and other records relating to this Charter and Contract shall be subject, during normal business hours, to inspection and audit by the State for five years after termination of the Charter and the Contract. - viii.
-The School shall notify the Chair of the Commission and the Department within 15 days of any and all written complaints of inappropriate contact as defined in the school's policies, or convictions for inappropriate contact with a student or other minor by any staff member, employee, or contractor and shall notify the Chair of the Commission within 15 days of allegations of, or convictions for, any crime related to the misappropriation of school funds or theft of school property by any staff member, employee or contractor. - ix.
-If the School receives federal grant funds that flow through the Department, the School shall timely submit financial and other reports required by the Department for the School's receipt of such funds. - x.
+The School shall notify the Chair of the Commission and the Department within 15 days of any and all written complaints of, inappropriate contact as described in the school's policies or convictions for inappropriate contact with a student or other minor by any staff member, employee, or contractor and shall notify the Chair of the Commission within 15 days of allegations of, or convictions for, any crime related to the misappropriation of school funds or theft of school property by any staff member, employee or contractor. - If the School receives federal grant funds that flow through the Department, the School shall timely submit financial and other reports required by the Department for the School's receipt of such funds. - x.
 The School shall comply with applicable federal, state and local rules, regulations and statutes relating to public education unless the School is specifically exempted from the provision of law.
-All members of the Governing Body shall sign a certificate, in the form attached hereto as Attachment G, certifying their compliance with all federal and state laws governing the organizational, programmatic, and financial requirements applicable to charter schools.
-Within 30 days of any change to the membership of the Governing Body, the School shall provide a signed certification from any new members in the form of Attachment G, which will be incorporated into this Contract. - xi.
-The School shall identify the non-discretionary waivers the School is utilizing and the discretionary waivers the School has requested from the Secretary in Attachment H, incorporated herein by reference. - a.
-If the school requests from, and is granted a discretionary waiver by the Secretary at any point during the Term, the School shall file a notification within 30 days of approval from the Secretary with the Commission to amend the Contract to reflect such waiver. - b.
-If the School begins making use of any additional non-discretionary waivers at any point during the charter term, the School shall file a notification within 30 days of first use of the waiver with the Commission to amend the contract to reflect the use of such non-discretionary waiver. - 9.
-Use of Volunteers: The School covenants and represents that all volunteers it allows access to its students or the Facility will comply with state regulations regarding the use of volunteers set out in Section 6.50.18 NMAC. - 10.
-Background Checks: The School shall comply with the requirements of Section 22-10A-5 NMAC 1978, relating to background checks for all staff, instructors, and volunteers, in whatever capacity, working with its students or at the Facility.
+All members of the Governing Body shall sign a certificate, in the form attached hereto as Attachment H, certifying their compliance with all federal and state laws governing the organizational, programmatic, and financial requirements applicable to charter schools.
+Within 30 days of any change to the membership of the Governing Body, the School shall provide a signed certification from any new members in the form of Attachment H, which will be incorporated into this Contract. - xi.
+The School shall identify the non-discretionary waivers the School is utilizing and the discretionary waivers the School has requested from the Secretary in Attachment I, incorporated herein by reference.

-Initials: LK CC
+Cig Initials: